 Water Supply

 Water providers play a crucial role in managing and distributing water resources to meet the needs of communities.
-There are five water providers within the subarea: Cedar River Water and Sewer District, Cherokee Bay Water Association, City of Black Diamond, King County Water District 90, Lake Meridian, and Soos Creek Water and Sewer District.
+There are six water providers within the subarea: Cedar River Water and Sewer District, City of Black Diamond, King County Water District 90, Lake Meridian, Covington Water District, and Soos Creek Water and Sewer District.
 Properties outside of the providers’ service area must be sourced by public or private wells.

 Sewage Treatment and Disposal